 Our philosophy in setting compensation policies for our executive officers has four fundamental objectives: (1) to attract and retain a highly skilled team of executives in competitive markets; (2) to reward our executives for achieving or exceeding our financial, operational and strategic performance goals; (3) to align our executives' long-term interests with those of our shareholders; and (4) to provide compensation packages that are both competitive and reasonable relative to our peers and the broader competitive market.
-The compensation committee and the board of directors believe that executive compensation should be directly linked both to continuous improvements in corporate performance and to accomplishments that are expected to increase shareholder value over time.
-Historically, the board of directors has compensated our executive officers through three direct compensation components: base salary, an annual incentive bonus opportunity and long-term incentive compensation in the form of equity awards.
-The compensation committee and the board of directors believe that cash compensation in the form of base salary and an annual incentive bonus opportunity provides our executive officers with shortterm rewards for success in operations, and that long-term incentive compensation in the form of equity awards increases retention and aligns the objectives of our executive officers with those of our shareholders with respect to long-term performance.
+The compensation committee and the Board of Directors believe that executive compensation should be directly linked both to continuous improvements in corporate performance and to accomplishments that are expected to increase shareholder value over time.
+The compensation committee and the Board of Directors consider that 2020 was unique because of the COVID-19 pandemic which was an unforeseeable event that directly impacted the Company's financial performance and obscured the outstanding performance of the management team.
+Historically, the Board of Directors has compensated our executive officers through three direct compensation components: base salary, an annual incentive bonus opportunity and long-term incentive compensation in the form of equity awards.
+The compensation committee and the Board of Directors believe that cash compensation in the form of base salary and an annual incentive bonus opportunity provides our executive officers with short-term rewards for success in operations, and that long-term incentive compensation in the form of equity awards increases retention and aligns the objectives of our executive officers with those of our shareholders with respect to long-term performance.
 Since 2015, long-term equity compensation for our executive officers has consisted of both PSU awards and stock options.
 Since 2019, we have included RSUs in the overall mix of compensation for our executive officers in place of stock options, outside of stock options granted in connection with inducement or initial equity awards.
 For more information, please see "-Long Term Incentive Compensation."